Dylmoco/smoothr/storefronts/README.md

 ```

 Activate the gateway via `store_settings.settings.active_payment_gateway`.
-Requests to `/api/checkout/authorizeNet` only succeed when this value is
+Requests to `/api/checkout/[provider]` must use `authorizeNet` for the
-`authorizeNet`.
-Alternatively you can override the setting on the client by
+`[provider]` segment in order to succeed.
+Alternatively you can override the
-defining the following snippet before loading the SDK:
+setting on the client by defining the following snippet before loading the SDK:

 ```html
 <script>